| Year | Principal | Interest | Loan Balance |

 - Opportunity cost If you got the prize now, there are things you could do with it.
 You could spend the money on something that you would enjoy for the next ten years.
 You could also invest the money for ten years, during which time you would earn on that investment.
 Getting the prize later costs you these opportunities.

 Money has value.
 Having money now is more valuable than having money in the future.
 This is called the time value of money.
 If I were to lend you money, I would want to receive not only the initial loan amount, but some payment to compensate me for the risk, inflation, and opportunity cost of making the loan.
-This payment is called interest, as we saw in Equation 4.4.
-When financial analyses extend for more than period (years), calculating interest becomes slightly more challenging.
-There are two basic methods:
+This payment is called interest.
+There are two basic methods for calculating interest:

 - Simple interest loans require a defined interest payment on the principal of the loan, or how much the loan is for.

-- Compound interest loans combine the accrued interest with the unpaid principal at a particular compounding rate.
+- Compound interest loans recompute interest along with the unpaid principal at a particular compounding rate.

 One consideration with compound loans is the compounding frequency, or how often the interest is applied into the total amount owed.
-Usually, the compounting frequency and the interest rate and the number of periods will all be the same: that is,
+Usually, the compounding frequency and the interest rate and the number of periods will all be the same: that is, \(n\) will be in years and \(i\) will be in percent per year, with annual compounding.

 Using our new equation, we can find out how much money we will have after 10 years of continuously compounding the interest from our $1,000 invested at an interest rate of 10%.